anudit/eauth-eip/README.md

 let provider = new ethers.providers.InfuraProvider("mainnet");
 let ensAddress = await provider.lookupAddress(address);
 ```
-or directly resolve mutiple ENS Addresses on chain using,
+or directly resolve mutiple ENS Addresses on chain using the below method below (It is faster to get the data in 1 call to the contract passing multiple addresses as a parameter, than sending multiple calls in parallel for resolution),
 ```js
 let provider = new ethers.providers.InfuraProvider("mainnet");